mcarvin8/ava-sf-devops/README.md

 To deploy Einstein Bots, you should update the `.forceignore` file with bot versions to not deploy/retrieve (such as the active bot version) and you should also update the `scripts/replacementFiles` with the Bot User for each org, if you are configuring the bot user.
 The metadata string replacements are done automatically by the Salesforce CLI before deployment and they are dependent on the `AUTH_ALIAS` variables configure in the `.gitlab-ci.yml`.

 If you do not want to use this feature, remove the `replacements` key in the `sfdx-project.json`.

+## Ad-Hoc Pipelines

+The ad-hoc pipelines require a GitLab project access token to perform git operations.
+The token should have a "Maintainer" role with "api" and "write_repository" scope enabled.

+These CI/CD variables should be configured in the repo with the token attributes:

+- `BOT_NAME` should be the name of the project access token user
+- `BOT_USER_NAME` should be the user name of the project access token user
+- `PROJECT_TOKEN`  should contain the project access token value

+The `rollback` pipeline is web-based.
+Go to the repo, then go to Build > Pipelines.
+Press "New pipeline".
+Select the applicable branch in "Run for branch name or tag".
+Enter 1 new CI/CD variable for the job.
+The variable key should be `SHA` and hte variable value should be the SHA to revert/roll-back.

 ## Other CI/CD Platforms